netfoundry/minimal-mistakes/docs/_pages/help.md

  -->

+## Forum

+[The community forum](https://community.netfoundry.io/) is a place to give and receive help with the NetFoundry platform's web console, API, etc...

 ## Customer Support

-Send a help request to <support@netfoundry.io> or read more about contacting support in [Support Hub](https://support.netfoundry.io/hc/en-us/articles/360019471912-Contact-NetFoundry-Support).
+Learn more about contacting customer support in [Support Hub](https://support.netfoundry.io/hc/en-us/articles/360019471912-Contact-NetFoundry-Support).

 <!-- <button onclick="_chatlio.showOrHide();" data-chatlio-widget-button>Chat</button> -->